-Industrial and export agriculture plays an important role in the Ivorian economy, with an estimated contribution of 9.5% in 2022.
+Industrial and export agriculture plays a significant role in the Ivorian economy, contributing an estimated 7.8% of GDP and 54.6% of the value added in the primary sector in 2023.

-The Government's overall vision in this area is to promote "A sustainable, competitive Ivorian agriculture that creates wealth equitably shared."
-In this context, a first National Agricultural Investment Program was implemented during the period 2016 – 2020 (PNIA I), and PNIA II, covering the period 2018 – 2025, is currently being executed.
+The government's overall vision in this area is to promote "sustainable, competitive Ivorian agriculture that creates wealth equitably shared."
+In this context, a first National Agricultural Investment Program, mobilizing 1,600 billion CFA francs out of 2,040 billion CFA francs, was implemented during the period 2012 – 2017 (PNIA 1), followed by a second program, PNIA 2, covering the period 2018 – 2025.

 The development strategy is based on: